The 8 best free apps that will increase your marketing in a snap

 Jotform’s wide variety of online form widgets provide added functionality.
 For example, you can let users preview uploaded images, include a link to your terms and conditions, and add a photo slideshow or checklist to your form.
-It’s even possible to collect electronic signatures for important documents, such as contracts, applications, and HIPAA-compliant online forms.
+It’s even possible to collect electronic signatures for important documents, such as contracts, applications, and HIPAA-friendly online forms.

 You can connect your form to any of Jotform’s payment processor integrations, including Stripe, Square, and Authorize.Net, to collect money from customers and clients.
 There’s no cost to use any of these integrations beyond the fees that payment processors typically collect on each online transaction.
 Jotform users with free plans can collect up to 10 payments through their payment forms — these limits are higher for Jotform users with paid plans.

 If you need to work remotely, the Jotform Mobile Forms app keeps you connected to all of your forms and submissions.
 You can use your mobile device to collect information at conferences and other events with kiosk mode.

 Jotform Mobile Forms’s offline capabilities enable you to edit forms submissions and collect information even when there’s no internet access.

 Jotform users with free plans can receive up to 100 form responses and up to 1,000 views of their form each month.
 Jotform can also store up to 500 form responses and hold up to 100 MB of data for users with free plans.